Our team

 John Todd

 John brings many years of school leadership to the role of Director of Education and is excited by the challenge of Huntington Education’s mission to bring a new educational perspective to Africa.
-Born and educated in the UK, John read Natural Sciences at University College, Durham and has a Masters in Education from the UK’s Open University and a Masters in Organizational Leadership from the US.
+Born and educated in the UK, John read Natural Sciences at University College, Durham and has a Masters in Education from the UK’s Open University, a Masters in Organizational Leadership, and an MBA from the US.
 He qualified as a primary school teacher and worked in the UK for a period before moving abroad.
 His international career has taken him to Singapore, Kenya, Nigeria, Qatar and most recently to China.
 John was Headmaster of Dulwich College Suzhou for four years and then moved to Shanghai as Regional Director of Schools for a further four years.
 In this role, John was the Chair of the Board of Management for all of the China schools.
 In addition, he served as Group Director of Safeguarding with an overall responsibility for Safeguarding including policy, compliance and coordination.
-John is currently working towards an online MBA from the US.

 John is a Fellow of the Royal Society for Arts, Manufactures and Commerce (FRSA), and a Fellow of the Chartered College of Teaching (FCCT).